AI assistant — not human

 In-depth analysis across five critical enterprise categories

-EPC Group Verdict: Power BI wins for organizations needing centralized data preparation at scale.
-Dataflows Gen2 and Microsoft Fabric integration provide a unified data estate that Tableau cannot match.
-Tableau Prep is excellent but adds significant per-user cost.
+EPC Group Verdict: Power BI is the best option for organizations that require centralized data preparation at scale.
+It offers Dataflows Gen2 and works seamlessly with Microsoft Fabric.
+This combination creates a unified data estate, which Tableau cannot match.

 Annual TCO comparison including licensing, implementation, and training costs